-The main advantage of this feature is when the flight controller (such as the Kakute) does not have built-in current monitoring.
+The main advantage of this feature is when the flight controller does not have built-in current monitoring.
 In this case, the FC can gather current consumption data from the ESCs.
+The Kakute F4 AIO has a built-in current sensor, and you don't need to use ESC telemetry to measure current.

-If your ESCs support telemetry, and if you intend to use it, then solder each of the ESC telemetry wires to the RX pad that is next to the M1, M2, M3, and M4 pads.
+If your ESCs support telemetry, and if you intend to use it, then solder each of the ESC telemetry wires to the R7 pad that is next to the M1, M2, M3, and M4 pads.